git-ecosystem/git-credential-manager/docs/credstores.md

 **This storage mechanism is NOT secure!**

 **Secrets and credentials are stored in plaintext files _without any security_!**

-**Git Credential Manager Core takes no liability for the safety of these credentials.**

 It is **HIGHLY RECOMMENDED** to always use one of the other credential store options above.
 This option is only provided for compatibility and use in